What we do with your data

-Blocks & Files will never use your data for anything beyond the reason stated and the permissions you grant us.
-To alter the emails which you receive from us, including unsubscribing from all email communications, please visit this page.
-Make sure that you enter exactly the same email address as you used to sign up.
+Blocks&Files will never use your data for anything beyond the reason stated and the permissions you grant us.
+To alter the emails which you receive from us, including unsubscribing from all email communications, please follow the links on any email communication.

 Change of purpose

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us.

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.